rohitsudan/First-Project---Python-solution/README.txt

 -> Learning how to install your custom version of python and its packages -> Learning to play with batch files and their use
--> Creating and using Python Windows Serices and Python DLLs and static libraries -> Next phase would be learn about python and linux together
+-> Creating and using Python Windows Serices and Python DLLs and static libraries -> Next phase would be learn about python and linux togethers